-When you first take it to sheep, an excited young dog will struggle to get away making it harder to release the lead and generally causing a fracas.
+When you first take it to sheep though, an excited young dog will struggle to get away, making it harder to unclip the lead, and generally causing a fracas.

-One of the most useful and important accessories for training a young dog is a piece of soft cord with a smooth loop at each end (and no knots in it).
-You'll keep it in your pocket so that it's available at any time, and you'll be using it double, kept fairly short (for best control of the dog) so it should be approximately two thirds of the length of a dog lead, fairly thick and preferably soft.
+One of the most useful, and important accessories for training a young dog, is a piece of soft cord with a smooth loop at each end (and no knots in it).
+You’ll keep it in your pocket so that it’s available at any time, and you’ll be using it double, kept fairly short (for best control of the dog) so it should be approximately two thirds of the length of a normal dog lead, fairly thick, and preferably soft.

-Lambing ropes (available from agricultural suppliers) are ideal - strong, correct length, soft - and they have a smooth loop at each end which is very convenient for holding, and they have no knots, which might get snagged on the dog’s collar.
+Lambing ropes (available from agricultural suppliers) are ideal – strong, correct length.
+The most suitable ones for sheepdog training have a smooth loop at each end which is very convenient for holding, and they have no knots, which might get snagged on the dog’s collar.

-Thread the cord through the dog's collar and hold both ends in one hand (I find that holding both loops on one finger makes it easier to release the dog smoothly).
-You then remove the dog's lead and walk out to the sheep using the cord.
+The cord should be threaded through the dog’s collar and both ends held in one hand.
+I find that holding both loops on one finger makes it easier to release the dog smoothly.
+You then remove the dog’s lead and walk out to the sheep using the cord.

 Once the cord is attached to the dog and firmly held, start to walk out into the field.
 If he can see the sheep the chances are, the dog will be straining on the lead, desperate to get at the sheep.
 The dog will be frantically pulling and creating a stressful situation before you start, so tell him to ‘lie down’.
 If he doesn’t know what ‘lie down’ means, no matter, he’ll have to stop because you’ll pull back firmly but gently on the lead and stop him.